daoane/epos-services/combined-WFS-discovery-multiple-data-access/README.md

 mtService.php is the service endpoint.
 It deconstructs the incoming URL, determines the type of the requested response, calls the respective functions and returns the service payload to the client.
 In the download-window of the [EPOS data portal](https://www.ics-c.epos-eu.org/) ([EPOS Platform Open Source](https://github.com/epos-eu/epos-open-source)), available downloads are advertised as pairs of "File Name" and "File Format" ('outputFormat'), values that are set in the [EPOS DCAT-AP](https://epos-eu.github.io/EPOS-DCAT-AP/v3/) metadata.
 The variable 'outputFormat' is part of the WFS query string and thus, it can be use for determining the requested data type (function getService).
 1. 'outputFormat=application/geo+json' or 'outputFormat=geo+json' triggers MT station discovery (calls function discovery in file [discovery.php](https://github.com/daoane/epos-services/edit/main/combined-WFS-discovery-multiple-data-access/discovery.php)).
 2. 'outputFormat=application/json', 'outputFormat=json' and 'outputFormat=zip' triggers download of TF data for the stations in the WFS query as a single JSON file or as a ZIP archive of JSON files (calls function tfDataFromDiscover in file [tfDataFromDiscovery.php](https://github.com/daoane/epos-services/edit/main/combined-WFS-discovery-multiple-data-access/tfDataFromDiscovery.php).
 3. In addition, TF data download per station ('siteName') is provided, also as one JSON file or as a ZIP-archive of JSON files (calls function tfDataBySite in file [tfDataBySite.php](https://github.com/daoane/epos-services/edit/main/combined-WFS-discovery-multiple-data-access/tfDataBySite.php).
+In the discovery data, the discovery data of each station contain data links based on 'siteName'.

 Please refer to the inline documenation of the php-code for details.